Sothern, Edward Askew

 GRAVE LOCATION Southampton, Hampshire: Old Cemetery, Hill Lane (A 004 063)

-Edward Sothern was born in Liverpool as th son of a merchant.
+Edward Sothern was born in Liverpool as the son of the merchant John Sothern (1791-1848).
 He started acting as an amateur and worked as a clerk but in 1849 he became a professional at St. Helies, Jersey.
-He had married Fanny Stewart and they had four children.
 He acted under the name of Douglas Stewart.
+He married Fanny Stewart and they had four children.

 Although his name is linked to Lord Dundreary forever he was also convincing in "David Garrack" (1864) by T.W.
 Robertson.
 In private he was very fond of practical jokes and he was often visited by well known people at his house in Kensington.

 He died in 1881 after a severe illness in London and according to his own wishes he was buried in Southampton.
-His sister is buried there as well.
-His wife died in 1882.
-His four children all became actors.
+Shortly before his death he changed his will and he left most of his posessions to his sister Mary Cowan instead of to his wife and children.
+His wife died in 1882 and his four children all became actors.
+After her death, his sister was buried in his grave.

 Related persons